terraform-ibm-modules/common-pipeline-assets/README.md

 # common-pipeline-assets
-A repo to maintain common pipeline assets
+A repo to maintain common pipeline assets.